diagrams/diagrams-doc/doc/quickstart.rst

 The `snug` class of functions use diagrams' *trace* (something like an embedded raytracer) rather than their envelope.
-(For more information, see `Diagrams.TwoD.Align`:mod and the `user manual section on traces`__.)
+(For more information, see `Diagrams.TwoD.Align`:mod: and the `user manual section on traces`__.)

 __ manual.html#traces